 Scope

-Technical Impact: Alter execution
+Technical Impact: Alter Execution Logic; Unexpected State

-The attacker can gain access to otherwise unauthorized
+The attacker can gain access to otherwise unauthorized resources.

-Race conditions such as this kind may be employed to gain read or
+Race conditions such as this kind may be employed to gain read or write access to resources which are not normally readable or writable by the user in question.

 Technical Impact: Other

-one), may be changed in undesirable ways by a malicious user.
+The resource in question, or other resources (through the corrupted one), may be changed in undesirable ways by a malicious user.

 Non-Repudiation

-Technical Impact: Hide activities
+Technical Impact: Hide Activities

-If a file or other resource is written in this method, as opposed to
+If a file or other resource is written in this method, as opposed to in a valid way, logging of the activity may not occur.

 Technical Impact: Other